simonmichael/hledger/hledger/hledger.m4.md

 | <br>                                                |                                                                  |                                                                   |                                                                                                |                                                                   |                                         |

 `--cumulative` is omitted to save space, it works like `-H` but with a zero starting balance.

-**Glossary:**

-*cost*
-: calculated using price(s) recorded in the transaction(s).

-*value*
-: market value using available market price declarations, or the unchanged amount if no conversion rate can be found.

-*report start*
-: the first day of the report period specified with -b or -p or date:, otherwise today.

-*report or journal start*
-: the first day of the report period specified with -b or -p or date:, otherwise the earliest transaction date in the journal, otherwise today.

-*report end*
-: the last day of the report period specified with -e or -p or date:, otherwise today.

-*report or journal end*
-: the last day of the report period specified with -e or -p or date:, otherwise the latest transaction date in the journal, otherwise today.

-*report interval*
-: a flag (-D/-W/-M/-Q/-Y) or period expression that activates the report's multi-period mode (whether showing one or many subperiods).

 # PART 4: COMMANDS